rs1909/InvariantModels/README.md

     + differential equations
     + discrete-time systems (maps)
-    + cannot be done directly from data (regardless of what others claim), but can be done from foliations
+    + cannot be done directly from data (regardless of what others claim), but can be extracted from foliations

   * Invariant manifolds from two invariant foliations